UM-FAH-Yuan/FIE2026/README_EN.md

     <img src = "metrics/metrics.png">
 </div>

 > Note: σ ≈ 0.6827, corresponding to the probability mass within one standard deviation of a normal distribution.
+2σ ≈ 0.9545, corresponding to the probability mass within two standard deviation of a normal distribution.

 A team's **final score** is the **sum** of its scores over all evaluation instances.